Burbank, California: Education

 Burbank is within the Burbank Unified School District.
 The district was formed on June 3, 1879, following a petition filed by residents S.W.
 White and nine other citizens.
 First named the Providencia School District, Burbank's district started with one schoolhouse built for $400 on a site donated by Dr. Burbank, the area's single largest landholder.
 The first schoolhouse, a single redwood-sided building serving nine families, is on what is now Burbank Boulevard near Mariposa Street.
-In 1887, a new schoolhouse was constructed at San Fernando Blvd. and Magnolia Boulevard, which was in Burbank's center of commerce.
+In 1887, a new schoolhouse was constructed at San Fernando Boulevard and Magnolia Boulevard, which was in Burbank's center of commerce.

 In 1908, citizens passed a bond measure to raise money to build a high school.
 At the time, Burbank-area high school students were attending schools in Glendale.
 When it opened on September 14, 1908, the original Burbank High School had 42 students and two instructors.

-Burbank is home to several California Distinguished Schools including the Luther Burbank Middle School and David Starr Jordan Middle School.
-Both its public and private K-12 schools routinely score above state and national average test scores.
+Burbank is home to several California Distinguished Schools including the Luther Burbank Middle School and Dolores Huerta Middle School.
+Both its public and private K–12 schools routinely score above state and national average test scores.
 According to U.S. News Best High Schools rankings, the district contains three schools that received gold, silver or bronze medals in the publication's latest rankings.

 The largest university in Burbank is Woodbury University.
 Woodbury has a number of undergraduate and graduate programs, including business, architecture, and several design programs.
 A number of smaller colleges are also located in Burbank, including several makeup and beauty trade schools serving the entertainment industry.
-The nearest community college to Burbank is Los Angeles Valley College, which is west of the city.

 During the early 1920s, Burbank was a contender to become the location for the southern branch of the University of California.
 Planners were considering locating the university in the Ben Mar Hills area near Amherst Drive and San Fernando Boulevard.
 The seaside community of Rancho Palos Verdes was also considered for the campus.
 Both sites were eventually bypassed when the Janss Investment Company donated property now known as Westwood to build the University of California, Los Angeles.

-PUC Schools has its administrative offices in Burbank.
+PUC Schools, a Los Angeles charter school, has its administrative offices in Burbank.
+The schools are all located outside of Burbank.

-The Concordia Schools Concordia Burbank, a K–6 private school, is in the city.

 In April 2012, Lycee International de Los Angeles, a bilingual French American college preparatory school, submitted an application with the city of Burbank to operate a private school for grades 6–12 on the site of the former General Motors Training Center on Riverside Drive.
 The school opened in August 2013 and now features 23 classrooms.

+Media

+Burbank Leader is a weekly newspaper.
+The newswebsite Myburbank caters exclusively to the Burbank community.